GregShiner/ocaml_borrow_checker/README.md

 # Language
 This program was written in OCaml and uses Jane Street's `Sexplib` [library](https://github.com/janestreet/sexplib) for s-exp handling.
 The language is a heavily modified version of the Curly language from Matt Flatt's Utah CS 3520 course found [here](https://my.eng.utah.edu/~cs3520/f19/).
-The memory mangement system was inspired by Rust's memory model.
+The memory management system was inspired by Rust's memory model.
 It implements borrows and moves in a similar fashion to Rust.
 ## Full Expression Tree
 The following is an excerpt from `lib/parse.ml`
 ```ocaml